 Authors may waive all or part of their copyrights.
 When an author has waived all rights, the work is in the public domain.
 When part rights have been waived (such as with a Creative Commons licence) the work may be used within the terms of the licence without having to seek permission.

-The Canadian Public Domain Flowchart provides a guide to determining if a work is in the public domain in Canada.
+The Canadian Public Domain Flowchart provides a guide to help determine if a work is in the public domain in Canada.

 Exceptions to the “50 Year” Public Domain Rule